 CFRDT Certified First Responder Dementia Trainer: The Train the Trainer class is recommended for First Responder Trainers for Law Enforcement, EMT, Fire Fighter, Security, and other aspects related to First Responders.

 To qualify for this class, the applicant:

 This seminar includes a PowerPoint disk, overhead copies, a master handout notebook, DVD and textbooks, evaluations, tests, and certification upon completion of the class as a CFRDT Certified First Responder Dementia Trainer.

 The CFRDT application is to be completed after the First Responder Trainer has completed the NCCDP First Responder Alzheimer's Disease and Dementia Seminar by an approved NCCDP First Responder Trainer.

-Training is conducted in a group setting either for entire city or county wide training.
+Training is conducted in a group setting either for an entire city or county-wide training.
 Please contact the NCCDP for rates by using the CONTACT US FORM or 1 877 729 5191.
 This application is for Law Enforcement, EMT's or Fire Department who work directly for their agency and are responsible for training.

 If you are an already approved NCCDP Alzheimer's Disease and Dementia Care Trainer CADDCT, and wish to pursue this certification, please go to the instructor only section.

 YOU WILL NEVER BE INSTRUCTED TO WIRE MONEY RELATED TO THIS CLOSING WITHOUT A PHONE CALL FROM THIS OFFICE FIRST.

 DO NOT ACCEPT EMAILED INSTRUCTIONS FROM ANYONE WITHOUT VOICE VERIFICATION.